 - We hold 6 BHF programme grants and 1 BHF Chair and a BHF 4 year MRes/PhD scheme.

 - We have won two major EU Awards (€11m), a Medical Research Council (MRC) e-Health Centre (£4.5m joint with UCL, the School of Hygiene and Health Protection Agency)and a Grand Challenge Exploration Phase II award from the Gates Foundation.

 - The NIHR Barts Biomedical Research Centre (BRC).

 - We host multiple BHF Intermediate Basic Science and NIHR Awards.

-- Awarded BHF PhD Studentship Scheme (4 year PhD with MRes for 4 years) in 2012.
+- Awarded the BHF PhD Studentship Scheme - 4 year PhD with MRes (2012).

-- Awarded MRC MRes/PhDs cardiovascular and inflammation in-vivo research awarded in 2012.
+- Awarded the MRC MRes/PhDs cardiovascular and inflammation in-vivo research (2012).

 - NIHR Academic Fellows in Clinical Pharmacology and Clinical Lectureships in Cardiology, Clinical Pharmacology and Renal Medicine.

 We have strong links to the Barts Health NHS Trust Cardiovascular Clinical Academic Group and University College (UCL) Institute of CV Sciences, UCL Heart Hospital and UCL Partners Integrated Cardiovascular System connecting bench to the clinic.

 Our key partners include: